npg70/galbreath-old/sources/kintyre-families.md

 * [Margaret McCallum G-](/people/galbraith-margaret-1916.md), d.
 25 Nov 1931 (burns), age 15.  "her adoptive father was Archibald Gillies"

-    * Not orphaned, but illegitmate birth, with father unknown.
-    * Mother Mary is listed in Census with Archibald Gillies.
+    * CORRECTION: Not orphaned, but illegitmate birth, with father unknown.
+Mother Mary is listed in Census with Archibald Gillies.
-    * Middle name is suspect.
+    * CORRECTION: Middle name is suspect.
 The official records have McMillian, McCallum, and McNair.
-    * She was a twin -- Jeannie!
+    * NOTE: She was a twin -- Jeannie!
 Can't find any info however.

 ---